ozyurtf/cpu-scheduler/README.md

 One way to solve this problem is **letting the CPUs to steal work from other CPUs occasionally**.

 **Each scheduler maintains an average workload history** so that **it can see how stable workload it had until now**.
-This helps it to make informed decisions about whether or not it should steal work from other CPUs and what kind of processes it should execute from other CPUs.
-And when a CPU is idle and decides to steal work from other CPUs, **small jobs** are preferred over the long ones.
+This helps it to make **informed decisions about whether** or not it should **steal** **work** from other CPUs and what kind of **processes it should execute from other CPUs**.
+And when a CPU is idle and decides to steal work from other CPUs, **small jobs** are **preferred** over the long ones.

-After covering the execution units (processes, threads), what kind of information they carry, their differences and similarities, how these execution units are created, how they are implemented, when they are executed, and  when they are terminated, etc., now this might be a good time to explain how these execution units work with each other.
+After covering the execution units (processes, threads), what kind of information they carry, their differences and similarities, how these execution units are created, how they are implemented, how they are scheduled, when they are executed, and  when they are terminated, etc., now this might be a good time to explain how these execution units work with each other.

 # Communication Between Execution Units

 ## Inter-Process Communication

-Sometimes there might be multiple processes that need to work with each other and share resources to be able to finish their executions successfully and efficiently.
+Sometimes there might be **multiple processes** that **need to work with each other and share resources to be able to finish their executions** successfully and efficiently.

 But when they work together,

-1) how these processes will pass information to each others ?
+1) **How these processes will pass information** to each others ?
-2) How will they ensure that they don't interfere with each other.
+2) **How will they ensure that they don't interfere** with each other.
-3) how to order the processes properly if there is a dependency between them ? *(e.g., If process A produces data and process B prints these data, process B has to wait until process A produce data to print.)*
+3) **How to order the processes properly if there is a dependency between them** ? *(e.g., If process A produces data and process B prints these data, process B has to wait until process A produce data to print.)*

-We have mentioned that multiple processes may share the same resources.
-And one of the resources they may share might be storage (e.g. main memory, shared file).
+We have mentioned that **multiple processes may share** the same resources.
+And one of the resources they may share might be **storage** (e.g. main memory, shared file).

 Print spooler is a perfect example to this.
-A print stooler is basically a program/software that puts the print jobs that are sent from an application to a spooler directory (which can be seen as temporary data storage).
+A print spooler is basically a program/software that puts the print jobs that are sent from an application to a spooler directory (which can be seen as temporary data storage).
 When a process wants to print a file, for example, it enters the name of the file into the spooler directory which is where the information about the file is stored.
 And another separate process (printer daemon) periodically checks if there is any file in spooler directory to be printed.
 If there is a file to be printed, it's printed and then it's file name is removed from the spooler directory.

-With this procedure, the print jobs do not need to be sent to the printer directly.
+**With this procedure, the print jobs do not need to be sent to the printer directly**.
 The benefit of applying this procedure is that sending print jobs to the printer directly could cause two print jobs to interfere with each other if multiple users would try to use the printer simultaneously.
-And by storing the print jobs in a temporary place this way, extracting a print job from that temporary place, and giving the resource to it whenever the resource becomes available, we can prevent this kind of interference between processes.
+And by **storing the print jobs in a temporary place** this way, **extracting a print job from that temporary place**, and **giving the resource to it whenever the resource becomes available**, we can **prevent this kind of interference between processes**.

-Also, if we wouldn't use spooler directory, processes wouldn't be aware of each other at all.
+Also, **if we wouldn't use spooler directory, processes wouldn't be aware of each other at all.**

 Okay, using a shared storage like this is cool but it actually brings an important issue: **race condition**.

-**Race Condition**: It is a situation in which two or more processes attempts to do their operatings at the same time.
-When two or more processes read from the same resource and also write into the same resource at the same time, a race condition occurs.
-Because processes are kind of racing with each other to do their tasks.
+**Race Condition**: It is a situation in which **two or more processes attempts to do their operatings at the same time.** When **two or more processes read from the same resource and also write into the same resource at the same time, a race condition occurs.** Because **processes are kind of racing with each other to do their tasks.**

 ## Intra-Process Communication